 The public officer is usually the person who will be the main contact for the ATO (Australian Taxation Office) in relation to the company’s tax affairs.

 A public officer must be, appointed within three months of the company commencing business or receiving income in Australia.

 An ultimate holding company is the company that is, at the top of the chain within a group of companies, and this is determined by control.
 In essence, for a company to be classed as an ultimate holding company it must be the holding company of another, and must not be a subsidiary of any other company.

 Yes, we definitely can set up your new trust or super fund for you at the same time as we register your new company.
-Please complete our online order forms, or you can download our order forms, and email or fax these back to us upon completion.
+Please complete our online order forms or you can download our forms and email these to us upon completion.